 Grading & Marking Criteria for BA (Hons) Business Management 80 + Excellent work of substantial merit which is original in content or approach allowing a novel perspective, based on a broad range of literature.
 70 - 79 Work which is clearly articulated and well substantiated, based on substantial reading, and demonstrates a good grasp of the concepts, methodology and content appropriate to the subject and to the assessed task.
 There is clear evidence of originality and an ability to synthesise material effectively.

 60 - 69 Work which demonstrates a very good level of understanding of the concepts, methodology and content appropriate to the subject and which draws on a good range of referenced sources.
 There is clear evidence of judgement in selecting, ordering and analysing content.
 The work demonstrates some ability to synthesise material and to construct responses which may offer some occasional originality.
 50 - 59 Work derived from a good basis of reading and which demonstrates a grasp of relevant key concepts and an ability to structure and organise material.
 The performance may be rather routine but the work will be accurate, clearly written and include some analysis.
 There will be no serious omissions or irrelevancies.
 40 - 49 Competent and suitably organised work which demonstrates a reasonable level of understanding with minimal analysis and interpretation.
 It covers the basic subject matter adequately but is too descriptive and insufficiently analytical.
 There may be some misunderstanding of key concepts and limitations in the ability to select relevant material so that the work may be flawed by some omissions and irrelevancies.
 There will be some evidence of appropriate reading.
-30 - 39 0 - 29 Insufficient level of understanding and knowledge base unacceptably weak.
+30 - 39 Work lacks evidence of knowledge relevant to the topic and/or significantly misuses terminology.
+There is either no evidence of literature being consulted or irrelevant to the assignment set.
+Inaccurate or inappropriate choice of theory.
+Unsubstantiated/invalid conclusions based on anecdote and generalisation only, or no conclusions at all.
+Lacks critical thought and reference to theory.
+0 - 29 Insufficient level of understanding and knowledge base unacceptably weak.
 No evidence of logical structure and poorly presented.
 Referencing is unsystematic or absent.